logzio/logzio-helm/charts/logzio-monitoring/README.md

 ### Upgrade logzio-monitoring to v3.0.0

-The logzio-monitoring chart was upgraded with breaking changes in version 3.0.0.
-Upon attempting to upgrade the chart using `helm upgrade -n monitoring --version 3.0.0 logzio-monitoring logzio-helm/logzio-monitoring`, an error occurs that correlates with the version upgrade of the subcharts in the logzio-telemetry chart.
+Before upgrading your logzio-monitoring Chart to v3.0.0 with `helm upgrade`, note that you may encounter an error for some of the logzio-telemetry sub-charts.

 There are two possible approaches to the upgrade you can choose from:
+- Reinstall the chart.
 - Before running the `helm upgrade` command, delete the old subcharts resources: `logzio-monitoring-prometheus-pushgateway` deployment and the `logzio-monitoring-prometheus-node-exporter` daemonset.

-- Reinstall the chart.

 ## Changelog
 - **3.1.0**: